krishna-husky/krishnateja-portfolio/README.md

 ## Hi 👋, I'm Krishna Teja Samudrala!
 ### About me:
 I am a driven Data enthusiast with a passion for uncovering insights from data and building innovative solutions.
-With a strong background in Data Analytics Engineering, Computer Science, and extensive experience in Python and SQL, I have developed a diverse skill set that spans machine learning, statistical modeling, and data visualization.
+With a strong background in Data Analytics Engineering, and extensive experience in Python and SQL, I have developed a diverse skill set that spans machine learning, statistical modeling, and data visualization.

 - **🌱 Currently Exploring:** Data Science/ Analytics/ Engineer/ Machine Learning/ Business Intelligence roles <br />
 - **📓 Education:** MS in Data Analytics Engineering